Marcell Ozuna Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The pitching staff for the Rockies has a collective 7.5 K/9, the worst in the league.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.23).
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.31).

-- The Rockies surrender the fifth-most home runs in baseball (94 total, 1.3 per game).
+- Rockies pitchers combine to give up 98 total home runs at a clip of 1.3 per game (fourth-most in the league).

-- Seabold (1-2) gets the starting nod for the Rockies in his ninth start of the season.
-He's put together a 4.70 ERA in 53 2/3 innings pitched, with 42 strikeouts.
+- Anderson makes the start for the Rockies, his seventh of the season.
+He is 0-0 with a 2.72 ERA and 25 strikeouts through 36 1/3 innings pitched.

-- In his last appearance on Monday, the right-hander threw six innings against the Boston Red Sox, giving up one earned run while surrendering six hits.
+- In his last time out on Tuesday against the Boston Red Sox, the right-hander tossed 4 1/3 innings, allowing three earned runs while surrendering five hits.

-- The 27-year-old has put together a 4.70 ERA and 7 strikeouts per nine innings across 15 games this season, while giving up a batting average of .265 to his opponents.
+- In eight games this season, the 35-year-old has an ERA of 2.72, with 6.2 strikeouts per nine innings.
+Opponents are hitting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.